monkrb/website/app/views/help/vendor-everything.markdown

     contest (test) git://github.com/citrusbyte/contest.git

 If you run `dep vendor sinatra`, you'll be cloning the Git repository directly, rather than using a gem.
 The resulting directory is also `./vendor/sinatra`.

+## Updating a vendored library ##

+In order to update a vendored library, remove the directory in `/vendor`, change the version in the `./dependencies` file and run `dep vendor` again.

+For example, if you have Sinatra 0.9.2 installed and you want to upgrade to Sinatra 0.9.4, you would proceed as follows:

+    # Change the version in ./dependencies
+    sinatra 0.9.4

+    # Remove the vendored version.
+    $ rm -rf vendor/sinatra-0.9.2

+    # Vendor the new version.
+    $ dep vendor sinatra

+Read more about dependencies [here](http://github.com/djanowski/dependencies).